St. Louis Blues luxury suites are ideal for entertaining clients – book today!

 A revival at the beginning of the new millennium kept the momentum going, with players like Chris Pronger, Keith Tkachuk, and Pavol Demitra joining the fold.
 Together they trudged on before, ultimately, dropping from the playoff picture for the first time in 25 years in 2006.
 The Blues would make the playoffs only once in the next six seasons.

 Since 2011, however, there has been a resurgence for this Missouri-based team.
-St. Louis has made the playoffs every year since then, even reaching the Western Conference Finals in 2016.
+St. Louis had made the playoffs every year between 2011 and 2017, even reaching the Western Conference Finals in 2016.
+Last season broke the streak as the Blues did not qualify for the postseason tournament.
 Continuing to search for their first championship, today’s St. Louis Blues squad is captained by longtime defenseman Alex Pietrangelo.
-Alternates for the team are Paul Stastny, Alexander Steen, and Vladimir Tarasenko, who put up a team leading 75 points last season.
-Jaden Schwartz and David Perron also fit into the mix quite well, accounting for many Blues goals.
-Newly acquired center, Brayden Schenn, from the Philadelphia Flyers looks to up his game with his new team.
+Alternates for the team are Alexander Steen and Vladimir Tarasenko.
+Jaden Schwartz fits into the mix quite well, accounting for many Blues goals.
+However, the points leader for last season in St. Louis was Brayden Schenn.
+After being traded to the Blues from the Philadelphia Flyers, Schenn put up 70 points, the most of his career.
+He is hoping to lead this team to new heights.

-Aside from Pietrangelo, the defense is anchored by Jay Bouwmeester, who takes on this leadership role after the departure of Kevin Shattenkirk to the New York Rangers.
-Management has locked up Colton Parayko to a new five year deal which will keep the back end secure.
+Aside from Pietrangelo, the defense is anchored by Jay Bouwmeester, who took on this leadership role after Kevin Shattenkirk departed for the New York Rangers last season.
+Management has locked up Colton Parayko to a five year deal which will keep the back end secure.
 Netminder Jake Allen put together a strong season last year and looks to do this season this season between the pipes for St. Louis.

 Some of the greatest Blues ever to wear the uniform for this club include Brett Hull, Al MacInnis, Grant Fuhr, Bernie Federko, Vladimir Tarasenko, Chris Pronger, Adam Oates, Curtis Joseph, and Keith Tkachuk.
 Additional information pertaining to the history of this franchise, as well as the current St. Louis Blues organization can be found by clicking here.